Weather

 Where to Go

-Quito & Highlands: Cool, wet weather does not matter if you are exploring Ecuador's superb cultural heritage, and the fabulous colonial churches and museums of Quito or Cuenca are great to explore right now.
-Quito particularly is a must-visit this month: enlivened by many festivals and with a treasure trove of colonial architecture to explore.
+Quito & Highlands: Cool, wet weather doesn't matter when exploring Ecuador's superb cultural heritage, and the fabulous colonial churches and museums of Quito or Cuenca are great to visit right now.
+Quito, particularly, is a must-visit this month: enlivened by many festivals and with a treasure trove of colonial architecture to explore.
 The other great destination to check out in the Highlands is the serene travelers' hangout of Baños, with enough outdoor activities to amuse whatever the weather and important festivities in the middle of the month.

 What to Do